ktoso/rx-wiki/Subject.md

 # PublishSubject
 <a href="http://netflix.github.io/RxJava/javadoc/rx/subjects/PublishSubject.html">``PublishSubject``</a> emits to a subscriber only those items that are emitted by the source Observable(s) subsequent to the time of the subscription.
 [[images/rx-operators/S.PublishSubject.png]]
-If the source Observable terminates with an error, the `PublishSubject` will not emit any items to subsequent observers, but will simply pass along the error notification from the source Observable.
+If the source Observable terminates with an error, the `PublishSubject` will not emit any items to subsequent Subscribers, but will simply pass along the error notification from the source Observable.
 [[images/rx-operators/S.PublishSubject.e.png]]

 #### see also: